French Connection: The 1960s

-The French Connection in the 1960s.

 The first major French Connection seizure in the 1960s began in June, when an informant told a drug agent in Lebanon that Mauricio Rosal, the Guatemalan Ambassador to Belgium, the Netherlands and Luxembourg, was smuggling morphine base from Beirut to Marseille.
 Narcotics agents had been seizing about 200 lb of heroin in a typical year, but intelligence showed that the Corsican traffickers were smuggling in 200 lb every other week.
 Rosal alone, in one year, had used his diplomatic status to bring in about 440 lb.

 The Federal Bureau of Narcotics's 1960 annual report estimated that from 2,600 to 5,000 lb of heroin were coming into the United States annually from France.
 The French traffickers continued to exploit the demand for their illegal product, and by 1969, they were supplying the United States with 80 percent of its heroin.

 On April 26, 1968, a record setting seizure was made, 246 lb of heroin smuggled to New York concealed in a Citroën DS on the SS France (1960) ocean liner.
 The total amount smuggled during the many transatlantic voyages of just this one car was 1606 lb according to arrested smuggler Jacques Bousquet.

 In an effort to limit the most proximate source of supply to the Corsican cartel, US officials went to Turkey to negotiate the phasing out of opium production.
 Initially, the Turkish government agreed to limit their opium production starting with the 1968 crop.

 At the end of the 1960s, after Robert Blemant's assassination by Antoine Guérini, a gang war started in Marseille, caused by competition over casino revenues.
 Blemant's associate Marcel Francisci continued the war over the next years.